HyTacker20/youthforum-register-bot/README.md

 # youthforum-register-bot
-Bot for registration to Kelmentsi's 5th Youth Forum
+Bot to register to the Kelmentsi's 5th Youth Forum